Top of the page

 Call 911 or other emergency services immediately if shoulder or arm pain occurs with chest pain or other symptoms of a heart attack, such as shortness of breath and nausea.

-Call your doctor immediately if you have an injury to your shoulder and:
+Call your doctor now if you have an injury to your shoulder and:

 Call your doctor if: